What are the latest modern construction materials?

 Through the combination of clay and hydrogel, students at the Institute of Advanced Architecture of Catalonia have created a new material that has a cooling effect on building interiors.

-Hydroceramics have the ability to reduce indoor temperature by up to 6 degrees celsius.
+Hydroceramics have the ability to reduce the indoor temperature by up to 6 degrees Celsius.

 Its cooling effect comes from the presence of hydrogel in its structure which absorbs water, up to 500 times its weight.
 The absorbed water is released to reduce the temperature during hot days.

 Incorporating an innovative cooling system in the current building structure has made Hydroceramics into one of the coolest building materials to revolutionize construction.
-More progress in this direction, may make household air conditioners obsolete.
+More progress in this direction, may make household air conditioners obsolete and add one more element on the list of the materials that are needed for building a house.

 3. Cigarette butts to make bricks